kapouer/matchdom/README.md

 - tag: boolean wether the expression is in a tag name Since tag names	are case-insensitive, the expression must work in lowercase
 - root: the ancestor node passed to matchdom
+- hits: list of strings to process
+- index: the current index hits

 ### expression